-Applicants whose native language is other than English are required to take the TOEFL and a Writing Test.
-A minimum score of 550 is required for full admission to the UTS program.
+Applicants whose native language is other than English are required to take the TOEFL iBT (80), IELTS (6.5), or Pearson PTE (56).
+The minimum score requirement for full admission to the UTS program is as indicated above.
 The UTS TOEFL institution code is #2941.

 International students who have successfully completed four years of an undergraduate program in the U.S. may waive the TOEFL entrance examination on the condition that they:

-UTS is authorized under Federal law to enroll non immigrant alien students.
-In addition to the general requirement for admission to UTS programs, international applicants must provide the English translation of all academic records.
+HJI is authorized under Federal law to enroll non immigrant alien students.
+In addition to the general requirement for admission to HJI programs, international applicants must provide the English translation of all academic records.

 Notification of Acceptance

-Applications to the Seminary are reviewed by the Admissions Committee.
+Applications to the Institutionare reviewed by the Admissions Committee.
 The Admissions Office notifies each applicant in writing regarding the decision made on his/her application.

 Full Program Standing